-An intensive study of measurement and other techniques for guidance and counseling in schools.
-Elementary statistical methods are included.
-Recent developments are evaluated and effective programs are given special attention.
+An intensive study of measurement and other techniques for guidance and counseling in schools, including counseling and guidance principles and techniques.
+Some attention is given to statistical methods.
+Recent developments in guidance and counseling are evaluated and effective programs are given special consideration.